This book, while well written and balanced, was originally published in 2004 and clearly missed some pieces of the puzzle.

 It’s difficult to imagine the US easily fixing an apparently inevitable growing ideological divide, where both sides see each other with increasing hostility – and this in turn will make effective reforms impossible.

 Micklethwait and Wooldridge did a good job explaining why we can’t label the Dem position as “the Left” (that’s why I use the word Dem instead of Left), since the US political spectrum has always been narrow – and they correctly identify religion, capitalism and geography as the three main reasons preventing mainstream expansions to both the “real” Left and the far Right.

-But they tried to make too much of a “linear” argument for a more complex situation, and didn’t predict the incoming historical shift that changed the equilibrium.
-So this is still a very informative book, but there are too many new variables that make it outdated now:
+But they tried to make too much of a linear argument for a more complex situation, and didn’t predict the incoming shift that changed the equilibrium.
+So this is still a very informative book, but there are too many ignored or “fixed” (retrospective coherence for argument’s sake) inconsistencies, and new factors that make it outdated now.

-1) the Right Nation is inherently right-wing but isn’t that cohesive anymore – there’s an increasing ideological divide, 2) even in the US, some of the traditional right-wing (social, much more than economic) values are in crisis, 3) the mainstream culture has become Dem-dominated, with Dem’s value proposition massively betting on “the minorities” and winning battle after battle, 4) the elites, increasingly disconnected from the masses, supported the turn, which included dismissing many old values as wrecks of the past (but keeping on living their private lives largely following or benefiting from them instead), 5) the big absent in the US spectrum has historically always been a “real” Left, but the other big absent in recent times has started to be the traditional, non-crazy Right.
-While the only big winners have been the WEIRDs.
+1) the Right Nation is inherently right-wing but isn’t that cohesive anymore – there’s an increasing ideological divide, 2) even in the US, some of the traditional right-wing (social, much more than economic) values are in crisis, 3) the mainstream culture has become Dem-dominated, 4) the top 20%, increasingly disconnected from the masses, supported the turn, which included dismissing many old values as wrecks of the past (but keeping on living their private lives largely following or benefiting from them instead), 5) the big absent in the US spectrum has historically always been a “real” Left, but the other big absent in recent times has started to be the traditional, non-crazy Right, so more distinctions are necessary when talking about both.